JayTG/Azure-Administrator/README.md

 - Azure Backup VM extension

 Azure Backup uses a Recovery Services vault for storing the backup data.
 A vault is backed by Azure Storage blobs, making it a very efficient and economical long-term storage medium.
 With the vault in place, you can select the machines to back up, and define a backup policy (when snapshots are taken and for how long they’re stored).

+---

+## Consistent management layer
+Azure Resource Manager provides a consistent management layer to perform tasks through Azure PowerShell, Azure CLI, Azure portal, REST API, and client SDKs.
+Choose the tools and APIs that work best for you.

+The following image shows how all the tools interact with the same Azure Resource Manager API.
+The API passes requests to the Azure Resource Manager service, which authenticates and authorizes the requests.
+Azure Resource Manager then routes the requests to the appropriate resource providers.

+## Benefits

+Azure Resource Manager provides several benefits:

+- You can deploy, manage, and monitor all the resources for your solution as a group, rather than handling these resources individually.
+- You can repeatedly deploy your solution throughout the development lifecycle and have confidence your resources are deployed in a consistent state.
+- You can manage your infrastructure through declarative templates rather than scripts.
+- You can define the dependencies between resources so they're deployed in the correct order.
+- You can apply access control to all services in your resource group because Role-Based Access Control (RBAC) is natively integrated into the management platform.
+- You can apply tags to resources to logically organize all the resources in your subscription.
+- You can clarify your organization's billing by viewing costs for a group of resources sharing the same tag.

+## Guidance

+The following suggestions help you take full advantage of Azure Resource Manager when working with your solutions.

+- Define and deploy your infrastructure through the declarative syntax in Azure Resource Manager templates, rather than through imperative commands.
+- Define all deployment and configuration steps in the template.
+You should have no manual steps for setting up your solution.
+- Run imperative commands to manage your resources, such as to start or stop an app or machine.
+- Arrange resources with the same lifecycle in a resource group.
+Use tags for all other organizing of resources.